Montreal-Quakers/website/new_attender/business.md

 Similarly, Quaker business meeting has expectations about how members behave.
 * Most importantly, we need to be open in mind and spirit

-If the meeting senses that a member is not open in mind or spirit (e.g. “No, stupid idea and I don’t want to talk about it!”) or comes with preconceived or selfish notions then their objections don’t count.
+  * If the meeting senses that a member is not open in mind or spirit (e.g. “No, stupid idea and I don’t want to talk about it!”) or comes with preconceived or selfish notions then their objections don’t count.
 * If no one sees fit to hold up the process for that objection, and as a last resort, the meeting is in unity and can move forward

-So unity is not unanimity nor consensus even if unity should usually be found by a unanimous sense of the meeting.
+Unity is neither unanimity nor consensus even if unity should usually be found by a unanimous sense of the meeting.
 In rare cases, the group may decide it is in unity despite objections of a tiny minority.

 Nonetheless, moving forward without unanimity should be quite rare.
 ### Standing aside